benoit-pierre/plover/linux/README.md

 For the other dependencies, you can use:

-`pip3 install --user -c requirements_constraints.txt -r dev-requirements.txt`
+`pip3 install --user -r requirements.txt`

 ## Development helpers